diegargon/monnet-core/monnet_gateway/README.md

 Mediates between the web UI and the system.

-At this moment, it is optional and currently only used for Ansible features.
+At this moment, currently only it is used for Ansible features.

-It will be mandatory.

 ## Install

+monnet-gateway its installed in the same machine as the monnet web/UI

 ```
 mkdir /opt/monnet-core